There are now 3 possible online modes for units:

 Through these activities, students will be able to develop an appreciation and understanding of health issues in a LMIC; reflect on the similarities and differences to the Australia context, apply theoretical understanding of health to real-life problems and develop cross-cultural communication skills.

-- Indicative assessments in this unit are as follows: (1) pre-trip essay; (2) group fieldwork report and presentation; and (3) participation in fieldwork activities and tutorials, including reflections on cross-cultural communication and practice.
+- Indicative assessments in this unit are as follows: (1) pre-trip assignment; (2) group fieldwork report and presentation; and (3) participation in fieldwork activities and tutorials, including reflections on cross-cultural communication and practice.
 Further information is available in the unit outline.

 - Unit Coordinator(s)